Fibroblast activation protein, alpha: Clinical significance

 FAP expression is seen on activated stromal fibroblasts of more than 90% of all human carcinomas.
 Stromal fibroblasts play an important role in the development, growth and metastasis of carcinomas.
-Several approaches of FAP targeting mainly in cancer treatment are currently being tested including the use of low molecular weight inhibitors, prodrugs activated by FAP, various anti-FAP antibodies and their conjugates, FAP-CAR T cells, and FAP vaccines.
+Several approaches to FAP targeting in cancer diagnosis and treatment are currently being tested.
+In diagnostic imaging radiolabeled FAP inhibitors (FAPIs) are used as PET tracers to visualize tumors.
+Therapeutic approaches include the use of low molecular weight inhibitors, prodrugs activated by FAP, various anti-FAP antibodies and their conjugates, FAP-CAR T cells, and FAP vaccines.

 By cleaving FGF-21, FAP is also thought to play a possible role in energy metabolism.

 Talabostat is an inhibitor of FAP and related enzymes, for which clinical trials have been done, but further research is suspended.

 Sibrotuzumab is a monoclonal antibody against FAP.